88-degrees/Book-of-Changes/appendix02s1.md

 2. The movement indicated by the second six, (divided),is 'from the straight (line) to the square.' '(Its operation), without repeated effort, in every way advantageous,' shows the brilliant result of the way of earth.

 3. 'He keeps his excellence tinder restraint, but firmly maintains it:' -- at the proper time he will manifest it.
-'He may have occasion to engage in the king's service:--great is the glory of his wisdom.
+'He may have occasion to engage in the king's service: -- great is the glory of his wisdom.

 ###### p.
 269